-Past the Orion Group, the trail leaves the basin, enters the forest, crosses Shoshone Creek and soon reaches Shoshone Lake, but many more springs can be seen by hiking away from the trail - either east, between the path and the lake, or especially west, on the far side of Shoshone Creek.
+Past the Orion Group, the path leaves the basin, enters the forest, crosses Shoshone Creek and soon reaches Shoshone Lake, but there are many more springs away from the trail - both east, between the path and the lake, and especially west, on the far side of Shoshone Creek.
+All this area has recently been closed, however, due to overuse and damage to some of the formations; the following description is for reference only.
 The creek is shallow but too wide to jump over, though it can be crossed in comfort by walking along a fallen tree stump that forms a natural bridge, about 400 feet from the edge of the Orion Group.
 A big area of pools, channels and depositional terraces extends northwards, but perhaps the most interesting area is to the south, a collection of around 60 pools and vents designated the Western Group (aka the Fall Creek Group

 ).
 Unlike the rest of the basin which is quite open, the features here are surrounded by thick pine forest.
 Many of the pools are large and pretty, and although most bubble only gently, Boiling Cauldron

 is very energetic, comprising several fierce vents edged by jagged, intricate, mustard-colored sinter deposits, sending scalding water down an unusual yellow-green run-off stream.
 Other pools are red, brown or orange in color, and one sustains a delicate terraced formation, extending downhill for several yards.
 The biggest spring is Great Crater